CDCgov/prime-reportstream/prime-router/docs/getting-started/README.md

-# Getting started as a ReportStream developer
+# Getting Started as a ReportStream Developer

 ## Overview